btmash/islandora_remote_object_copy/README.md

 islandora_remote_object_copy
 ============================

-Copy an Islandora Object (from remote repo)
+Copy a Fedora Object (from remote repo) to your existing Fedora Repo.